 About the Artist

 I am intrigued with vivid colors, photographing peculiar objects and seeing how light affects moods and how the objects take form.
 I am on a journey with ultraviolet photography and digital photography.
-My influences are through my fascination with Japanese culture with Maiko style, fashion, film, music, graphic novels, comics and traveling the world as a military wife.
+My influences are through my fascination with Japanese culture with Maiko style, fashion, film, and traveling the world as a mother, and military wife.

 Digital photography is new to me, I was taught old school photography in the darkroom.
 What I have learned is digital photography is one more tool for expressing oneself in the arts.
 Art can be very therapeutic and it enlightens that you are not alone and you can overcome anything in this human condition.
 We are navigating through this life and sometimes you don’t know where you are on your journey and where you want to go.
 Try to accept, invite and embrace change.

 I was exposed to fabric, fabric stores, craft stores, yarn, needles and thread at a early age.
 My mother would cross-stitch, sew, and crochet.
 My grandma Millie would crochet.

 I love the feel of fabrics, yarn, picking out sewing needles, picking out crochet hooks, knitting needles and designing quilts, making blankets, and making fabric straw wreaths for comfort.
 It’s very nostalgic to me.
 Making protective masks during the pandemic made me realize I have been creating with my hands since early childhood and now being an adult, mother, and wife and trying to find peace from the intensifying discord in our world.
 I continue to hone my skills, to hone my voice and allowing my hands to think.
 I am challenging myself with a 1,000 handmade crocheted scarf project.

 Please join me on my journey to completing these scarfs that represent Japan, my family, friends, and my life’s journey.
 It’s still a wonderful work in progress and I am delighted to keep sharing what I am creating.